YOU HAVE DIED TO SIN (Part 1)

 6 knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.

-There is certainly a huge difference between a man who has been confirmed dead and a man who is about to die or who is dying.
+There is certainly a vast difference between a man who has been confirmed dead and a man who is about to die or who is dying.

 Therefore, the experience of a believer who truly knows, believes, internalizes, and walks in the revelation knowledge of his perfect death and resurrection with Christ will not be the same as that of the believer who is striving to die daily to sin.